 You don’t have to be so all or nothing.
-Not all relationships are meant to work out and every person cannot be The One.
-This doesn’t mean that if people don’t jump to your beat or the relationship ends that they didn’t care at all for you, but depending on what they have been and done in the relationship with you, it may mean they they didn’t care enough.
+Not all relationships are meant to work out.
+Every love interest can’t be The One.
+This doesn’t mean that if people don’t jump to your beat or the relationship ends that they didn’t care at all for you, but depending on what they’ve been and done in the relationship with you, it may mean that they didn’t care enough.
 If you accepted less than who you are and what you need in this relationship, then you already know this.

 It’s not really very fair to be like, Oh we broke up, you never cared about or loved me.
-There are people who love each other a lot but they’re incompatible and all the love in the world would not have made their relationship work.
+Some people love each other a lot, but they’re incompatible, and all the love in the world would not have made their relationship work.
 That’s because love alone is not enough.

-- If you’ve been involved with someone who treated you poorly enough for you to consider them an assclown, as I commented to someone else, wondering why they don’t care enough for you is like putting your bucket down an empty well and wondering why no water comes back up.
+- Expecting an abuser to become caring is like putting your bucket down an empty well and wondering why no water comes back up.

-- If someone didn’t care about you enough in the relationship, it is a waste of your energy to wonder why they don’t care now that they’re out of the relationship.
+- If someone didn’t care about you enough in the relationship, it is a waste of your energy to wonder why they don’t bother now that they’re out of the relationship.

-The chief reason why we concern ourselves with why someone who didn’t treat us well in the relationship isn’t treating us well outside of it is because on some level, we had hoped that by no longer being with them that it would cause them to miss us and to ultimately treat us better.
+The chief reason we concern ourselves with why someone who mistreated us in the relationship isn’t treating us well outside of it is that on some level, we had hoped that by no longer being with them that it would cause them to miss us and to ultimately treat us better.

-Too many people think that love and care is being chased around and having the power to change someone and galvanise them into being better by withdrawing yourself.
+Too many people think that love and care is being chased around and having the power to change and galvanise someone into being ‘better’ by withdrawing.
 Exhausting work.

 It’s the old adage – you don’t know what you’ve got till it’s gone.
 True…but what people always forget is this:

-While we often don’t know what we’ve got till it’s gone, even when we do realise how great/valuable/lovable a person is and what a huge mistake we may have made, in having some level of connection to ourselves, we may also realise that not only are we not capable of being and doing what that person wants from us, but that they may also be too good for us.
+Even when we do realise how great/valuable/lovable a person is and what a huge mistake we may have made, in having some level of connection to ourselves, we may also realise that not only are we not capable of being and doing what that person wants, but that they may also be too good for us.

-Validate your own perception of the relationship and accept that they cared, but that for whatever reason the relationship is over.
+Validate your own perception of the relationship.
+Accept that they cared, but that for whatever reason the relationship is over.
 You cannot quantify how much someone cared for you and literally count it up like money, but you can tell by the relationship you were in.
-However long you spent together, they’ve likely cared to some level but just not to the level that you needed or wanted.
+However long you spent together, they’ve likely cared to some level but just not to what you needed or wanted.
 Only you know the relationship you were in.
-If you felt loved, cared, trusted, respected – why invalidate that memory because the relationship is over and they’re not running around like a blue-arsed fly after you?
+If you felt loved, cared, trusted, respected, why invalidate that memory because the relationship is over and they’re not chasing you like a blue-arsed fly?

 What would constitute them caring about you?

-- Them pestering you morning, noon, and night and you having the opportunity to ignore them?
+- Pestering you morning, noon, and night and you having the opportunity to ignore them?

-- Them saying ‘OK, I’ll change into the person you want me to be’?
+- Going “OK, I’ll change into the person you want me to be”?

-- Them saying ‘I won’t be with anyone else until you are with someone’?
+- Saying “I won’t be with anyone else until you are with someone”?

-- Them saying ‘You were right and I was wrong’?
+- Saying “You were right and I was wrong”?

 What do you actually want from them?
 Write it down, voice it, and then examine how realistic your expectations are.

-People can also care about you but have enough self-respect and self-preservation not to want to keep stoking the fire of a dysfunctional dynamic.
+People can also care while also having enough self-respect and self-preservation to not want to keep stoking the fire of a dysfunctional dynamic.

 If it’s dysfunctional, at some point, at least one of you has to get off the merry-go-round.

-People can also care about you and do things that are very destructive to a relationship because they have unhealthy love habits, low self-esteem and are doing things that are essentially counterproductive to the relationship because they either know no better or are sabotaging it in the pursuit of the self-fulfilling prophecy.
+People can also care about you and do things that are very destructive to a relationship because they have unhealthy love habits.
+They may have low self-esteem and do things that are fundamentally counterproductive to the relationship because they either know no better or are sabotaging it in the pursuit of the self-fulfilling prophecy.
 For your own sake, you don’t need someone like this showing you their ‘care’.

-Whatever it is, stop punishing yourself by telling your that they don’t care about you.
-If you have instances of them showing they cared in the relationship, even though it may not have been enough, it shows that they cared.
-It doesn’t cancel out any pain experienced but it adds some balance to your perspective.
+Whatever it is, stop punishing yourself by telling yourself that they don’t care about you.
+If you have instances of them showing care in the relationship, even though it may not have been enough, it shows a level of care.
+It doesn’t cancel out any pain experienced, but it adds some balance to your perspective.
 Note, it also doesn’t mean that you should go back!